-We’ve looked at the maths, talked about risk/reward, and identified the problems around different valuation methods.
+We’ve looked at the math, talked about risk/reward, and identified the problems around different valuation methods.
 Let’s tie it all together.
 Of course, every situation is different.
 Keep that in mind.
 Here are some rules of thumb.

 Investors want to see a significant potential value increase - say 10x their investment.
 Make sure that your business plan and financial forecasts show that it is achievable.

 Visibility of exit potential is important for some but not all investors.
 It is worth assuming an exit in around 5 years to ensure you can demonstrate your value creation potential.

 Few pre-revenue early-stage growth companies in the UK will achieve a pre-money valuation of greater than £2 million.

 Once there is evidence of consistent and growing revenue, pre-money valuations can rise to £5 million or more.
 Consistent revenue will validate your business model and reduce investor risk, so valuations increase.

 If you are raising an appropriate amount of funding relative to your stage of development as a business, you should expect to sell between 15% and 25% of your business.
 This tends to hold true through the seed stage and towards Series A.